Skip to main content

 • “If you want a polished sci-fi stealth experience with gorgeous visuals and serious mood, Steel Seed delivers in style.”

-• “Finding the right graphics settings is a game/challenge in itself, but once you find the best settings for your system and it runs at 60 fps without those weird post-processing artifacts (is that a UE5 thing?), you can really appreciate the visuals of the levels.
-I had to configure the game externally with the NVIDIA app.”
+• “Finding the right graphics settings is a game/challenge of itself, but once you found the best settings for your system and it runs at 60 fps without those weird post-processing artifacts (is that a UE5 thing?), you can really appreciate the visuals of the levels (I had to configure the game externally with the Nvidia app).”

 • “There are a lot of really expansive background visuals that I feel really add to the game, and it would be a shame for those to lose quality by playing this on a lower-end PC.”